Chapter 1: The Viability Mindset and Core Principles

 Treat your revenue model like a product feature.

 Don't guess.
 Run pricing experiments (Conjoint Analysis, Van Westendorp) before writing code.
 Build your model based on verifiable inputs (Customer Acquisition Cost, Conversion Rate), not top-down market share goals.
+Every number in your model should have a source: either a benchmark from your industry, a data point from your validation experiments, or an explicit assumption clearly marked as "to be tested."
+Use the Pricing Test tool to design these experiments systematically.

 Principle 2: Unit Economics are the Governing Law

-In the zero-interest rate era (ZIRP), you could "blitzscale"—lose money on every customer to grab market share, hoping to figure out profitability later.
+In the zero-interest rate era (ZIRP), you could "blitzscale" -- lose money on every customer to grab market share, hoping to figure out profitability later.
 That era is over.
 Today, the relationship between Customer Lifetime Value (LTV) and Customer Acquisition Cost (CAC) is the physics of your business.

 The Volume Trap